iambindupriya/DATA-690-WANG/README.md

 # DATA-690-WANG
-This is for UMBC DATA-690 course.
+This repository is for UMBC DATA-690 "Statistics and visualizations" course.